nikit0ns/Translator_Morse_Code_Bot/README.md

 # Translator_Morse_Code_Bot - Telegram Bot

-- :gear: Bot Translator to Morse Code in Telegram.
+- :gear: Bot Translator to Morse Code in the Telegram.
 - :books: A dictionary is used so that characters can be changed.
 - :open_file_folder: The bot has four commands: `/start` , `/table` , `/translate` , `/help`.